-Using filters, you can opt to only forward certain messages.
+Using filters, you can opt to only forward certain emails.
 This is beneficial even if you’re a smartphone user.
-Reaching a text only for the most important mail is a nice balance between being always online and disconnecting from the web entirely.
+Receiving a text only for the most important mail is a nice balance between being always online and disconnecting from the web entirely.

 Forwarding email to SMS doesn’t require anything special on your part.
 Forward to a gateway address the same way you would a standard email address.

 Sending text messages makes for an easy way to get files from your phone to a computer.
 This method works for sending pictures that you take yourself or forwarding images received from others, allowing you to view them on a larger screen.
 This saves you the effort of plugging your phone into a computer and figuring out how to transfer files that way—if you even can.

 To make the magic happen, all you have to do is type in an email address instead of a phone number when sending a picture message.

 3. Make a Feature Phone Smart Using IFTTT

 Many of today’s smart gadgets assume you have a smartphone.
 Some won’t even do anything without the ability to install a companion app to your device.
 Fortunately, in some cases, there is a workaround.

 IFTTT is a web service that can perform certain tasks in response to particular actions.
 With IFTTT, you can make your feature phone smart or compatible with smart devices.